buriedObject/wizard-fight/scrap/notes dump.md

 sympathetic magic
-law of contagion
+Law of Contagion
-law of similarity
+Law of Similarity
-theory of correspondence
+Theory of Correspondence

 personal ward against target spells with hostile intentions?

-target - create a pillar of fire that follows the target until extinguished

-projectile - create a ball of fire and launch it in a direction
+area - create a 1 meter cube of fire

+knowledge - sense all flames within 100 meters

+binding - whenever object A is lit on fire, object B will spontaneously combust

 curse - burn all the food they cook

-area - create a 2 foot cube of fire

 farsight - grant the caster thermal vision

-knowledge - sense all flames within 100 meters

-binding - whenever object A is lit on fire, object B will spontaneously combust
+mantra - caster gains increasing immunity to heat and hands grow hotter and hotter

+projectile - create a ball of fire and launch it in a direction

 spell chain - summon fire in the shape of a tree, create a grove of flaming trees, summon fiery hounds from within the grove

+target - create a pillar of fire that follows the target until extinguished

 ward - set intruder on fire

-mantra - caster gains increasing immunity to heat and hands grow hotter and hotter

 my body is a temple! add back in ramping xd4 effect